UWC2-PYTHON/ProgrammingInPython/source/modules/CodeReviews.rst

 - in-line comments
 - using tools https://en.wikipedia.org/wiki/List_of_tools_for_code_review

 When refactoring or doing code reviews in person
 ------------------------------------------------

-Write comments explaining what the code is doing (if unclear) and/or questions about the code
+Write comments explaining what the code is doing (if unclear) and/or questions about the code.

 Then, if time permits you can jointly: